-Freshly baked Indian MBA’s are churning out thousands new market reports weekly, playing SEO game on any meaningful word combination.
-The “analysts” in the Indian (don’t blame me racist, I’m not) sweatshops have never left their city or village in their life, less so worked in the industry they write about.
+Freshly baked Indian MBA’s are churning out thousands of new market reports weekly, playing SEO game on any meaningful word combination.
+The “analysts” in the Indian (don’t blame me, racist I’m not) sweatshops have never left their city or village in their life, less so worked in the industry they write about.
 In SEO game quality does not matter, only quantity.

 They have different names — Transparency Market Research, MarkertsandMarkets, and countless others.
 Try to search in Google “market research Pune” — you’ll get the picture.
 They turned useless largest distributors of market reports MarketResearch.com and ResearchandMarkets.com, into a huge unmanageable pile of garbage.

 The bottomline question is how to recognize spam.
 It’s easy and it’s not by country of origin which is hidden behind London’s or Boston’s bought address.
-No market research publisher, with the exception of of the respectable industry giants like Gartner and Forrester, can research in depth, publish and maintain thousands reports, not in a week, not in a year, not in lifetime.
-Go after market research companies that cover specific niches and have in portfolio a few dozens of reports.
+No market research publisher, with the exception of the respectable industry giants like Gartner and Forrester, can research in depth, publish and maintain thousands of reports, not in a week, not in a year, not in the lifetime.
+Look for market research companies that cover specific niches and have in the portfolio a few dozens of reports.